burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The `constexpr` functions requirements:

-* Have *the potential* to be run at compile time.
+* have *the potential* to be run at compile time
+* resolve dependencies at compile time
-* Function should not have side effects (pure in the mathematical sense).
+* not have side effects (pure in the mathematical sense)
-* Must resolve dependencies at compile time.
-* Can not have `static` or `thread_local` variables inside.
+* not have `static` or `thread_local` variables inside

 ### consteval (C++20)

 The `consteval` is a modifier of a function only.

-The `consteval` expressions generated an immediate function, which **can only be run in compile time.** If `consteval` function cannot be run during compile time, it leads to compile time error.
+The `consteval` expressions generated an immediate function, which **can only be run in compile time.**

+If `consteval` function cannot be run during compile time, it leads to compile time error.
 Every call to `consteval` generates a constant expression that is executed at compile time.
 The `consteval` function has the same requirements as `constexpr` functions:

+* have *the potential* to be run at compile time
+* resolve dependencies at compile time
-* Function should not have side effects (pure in the mathematical sense)
+* not have side effects (pure in the mathematical sense)
-* Must resolve dependency at compile time
-* Can not have `static` or `thread_local` variables inside
+* not have `static` or `thread_local` variables inside

 ### constinit (C++20)